Understanding HDB Depreciation Curve | HDB Resale Market

-We briefly mention this in the beginning, and do note that the swerve is resulted by the first wave of cooling measures that kicked in on 12 January 2013.
+We briefly mention this in the beginning and do note that the swerve is resulted from the first wave of cooling measures that kicked in on 12 January 2013.

 It played a big part in the alteration of Singapore’s property prices and the cooling measures imposed are: